SmithSamuelM/Papers/whitepapers/kram.md

 KEY = `MessageType` and VALUE = window size, where the MessageType is replaced with one of the message types:
  `(qry, rpy, pro, bar, xip, exn)`.
 For a message type of `qry`, the actual window size key would be `qry`.
-The key for the corresponding cache table entry would be `qry.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux` where the second element is the message id.
+The key for the corresponding cache table entry would be of the form `AID,MessageType,MessageID` `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.qry.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux` where the first element is the AID of the source, and the last element is the message ID.
 All cache entries include the message ID (SAID) so that the message itself can be looked up from the received message database.

 Each message type can be further differentiated with a message ID.
 An example window size entry would be as follows:
-KEY = `MessageType.MID` and VALUE = window size, where the where the MessageType is replaced with one of the message types:
+KEY = `MessageType.MID` and VALUE = window size, where the MessageType is replaced with one of the message types:
  `(qry, rpy, pro, bar, xip, exn)`.
 For a message type of `rpy`, the actual window size key would be `rpy.MID`.
-The key for the corresponding cache table entry could be `rpy.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.rpy.ELC5L3iBVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-ux`.
 For a message type of `xip`, the actual window size key would be `xip.MID`.
-The key for the corresponding cache table entry could be `xip.EMYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.EMYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_`.

 For the transactioned message type (`xip` or `exn`), we can differentiate on the transaction ID.
 An example window size entry would be as follows:
 KEY = `MessageType.TID`  and VALUE = window size, where the MessageType is replaced with one of the message types:
 `(xip, exn)`.
 For a message type of `xip`, the actual window size key would be `xip.TID`.
-The key for the corresponding cache table entry could be `xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i` where the last element is the message ID.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i` where the last element is the message ID.
 For a message type of `exn`, the actual window size key would be `xip.TID`.
-The key for the corresponding cache table entry could be `xip.T.ED77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBV.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s` where the last element is the message ID.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.ED77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBV.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s` where the last element is the message ID.

 For the transactioned message type (`xip` or `exn`), we can also differentiate by both the transaction ID and message ID.